espsrc/spsrc_user_docs/docs/howto.md

 Initially there is only one preconfigured user account on the virtual machine, the **spsrc** user, with privileges to create new accounts for your collaborators.
+All users created will be by default in group *spsrc-users*  without sudo access

 ### Change your default password